-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of directors; - regular reviews by the finance and personnel committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - · clearly defined purchasing (asset purchase or capital investment) guidelines; - · delegation of authority and segregation of duties; - · identification and management of risks.
+- comprehensive budgeting and monitoring systems with a 5 year budget plan and monthly management reports which are reviewed and agreed by the F&R comittee - regular reviews by the F&R committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - · setting targets to measure financial and other performance; - clearly defined purchasing (asset purchase or capital investment) guidelines; - delegation of authority and segregation of duties; - · identification and management of risks.

 The board have considered the need for a specific internal audit function and has appointed William Giles Ltd as their internal auditors.
-In the summer term a full internal audit was undertaken with the following areas scrutinised:
+In the spring term a full internal audit was undertaken with the following areas scrutinised:

-- · Testing of the Risk Register
+- Testing of the Risk Register

-- · Testing of Banking and Cash Handling
+- Testing of Banking and Cash Handling

 - Testing of Income and Expenditure

 - Review of Budget Monitoring and Reporting

 - Review of Payroll

-- · Review of Fixed Assets
+- Review of Fixed Assets

-- · Review of governance and procedures.
+- Review of governance and procedures.